Grab the Macro Gear Guide

 Related: Dramatic Natural Light Portraits

-Now, this was shot near windows, in soft mid-tone to high key light.
+Buy what do you do if your house is light and bright with white walls all around?
+This image below was shot near windows, in soft mid-tone to high key light.
 But Sue created a dark and moody result simply by adding a black backdrop.
-Notice she’s exposed for the brightest part of her subject’s skin, but the predominantly dark colours throughout ensure a low key photo.
+Notice she’s exposed for the brightest part of her subject’s skin, and the backdrop falls away to shadow.

 Related: Low Light Photography Tips